-Novell ZENworks 11 Endpoint Security Management secures and protects Windows workstation devices from security risks regardless of their location.
+ZENworks Endpoint Security Management secures and protects Windows workstation devices from security risks regardless of their location.
 This protection is provided through security policies that you create and assign to workstation devices and users.

-The following sections introduce the security policy concepts you need to understand to successfully protect your managed workstation devices.
+The sections in Part I provide an overview of security policy concepts you need to understand to successfully protect your managed workstation devices.